-The fourth FYR report detailed that the remedy has achieved the remedial action objectives for the site and that no institutional controls (ICs) are necessary to protect human health or the environment.
+The fourth FYR report detailed that the remedy has achieved the remedial action objectives (RAOs) for the site and that no ICs are necessary to protect human health or the environment.
 The remedy is therefore protective in both the short and long term.
-As a result, EPA will not conduct any future five-year reviews at the Northernaire site and plans to delete the site from the NPL by September 2014.
+As a result, EPA will not conduct any future FYRs at the Northernaire site.

 In January 2008, EPA determined that the Northernaire site was ready for reuse and that it was not necessary to place ICs on the property to protect human health or the environment.
 However, the chromium groundwater contaminant plume from the Northernaire site was located in the same area of the Cadillac Industrial Park as the Kysor Industrial Corporation site.
 The groundwater in this area is contaminated with VOCs from the Kysor site.

 The majority of facilities in the Cadillac Industrial Park are still operating and future use of these properties is predicted to be industrial.
 Certain areas of the Cadillac Industrial Park, such as along Leeson Avenue, contain commercial establishments.
 No recent activities have occurred concerning property reuse.

 Community Involvement Coordinator, U.S. EPA